 - Please ensure your recycling is placed loose, not bagged, into your bin.

-- Wash and squash tins, cans, plastic bottles
+- Wash and squash tins, cans and plastic bottles

 - To fit more in your bin, please flatten cardboard.

-- Please also rinse out glass bottles and jars, and make sure all containers are empty when they are put into the recycling bin.
+- Please rinse out glass bottles and jars, and make sure all containers are empty when they are put into the recycling bin with lids off.

 - Any paper, including envelopes, glossy or coloured paper